punkymaniac/gitprofile/README.md

 * Print current profile
 * Confirmation profile before commit
 * Save/add profile
-* List al profile saved
+* List all profile saved
 * Delete profile saved
 * List all commiter profile on the project
 * Modify profile with one commiter profile on the project